NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Starlit Spells.md

 **Prerequisites** Oatia Skysage Dedication
 * * *
 The stars reveal and punish your enemies.
-You can cast [[Spells/Faerie Fire|Faerie Fire]] and 3rd-rank [[Spells/Holy Light|Holy Light]] as occult innate spells, each once per day.
+You can cast [[Faerie Fire|Faerie Fire]] and 3rd-rank [[3-Rules/Character Building/Spells/H/Holy Light|Holy Light]] as occult innate spells, each once per day.

 *Source: Pathfinder #187: The Seventh Arch*
 *OGL*